LaneOuyang/heat-tutorial/02.Hello-CloudLB/README.md

 If everything goes as planned it will have a status of "CREATE_IN_PROGRESS" for a bit, followed by "CREATE_COMPLETE".
 Just re-run this command until you see CREATE_COMPLETE.

 __Congratulations!__ You have successfully spun up a Cloud Load Balancer Stack.
-Of course it's not a very useful stack: you don't even know it's IP address and you can't ssh into it.
-There's only one thing left to do...
+Of course it's not a very useful stack: we haven't defined any compute instances to wire up to the load balancer.
+That will come in a future tutorial.
+For now there's only one thing left to do...
 </br>
 </br>
 ### 5. Delete It!